Covid-Self-report-Tool/cov-self-report-frontend/CONTRIBUTING.md

 this incrementally.
 If you are making a long, complicated PR, it is likely that you will be asked to break it into more focused pieces.

+### Rebasing

+Avoid rebasing and force-pushing once you've opened a pull request.
+This rewrites history and makes it more difficult for the person reviewing your code to see active changes.

 ## Branches

-Branch names should start with first letter of first name + last name or some combination of those, followed by a forward slash, and a descriptive message that explains the intention of the branch.
+Branch names should start with first letter of first name + last name, followed by a forward slash, and a descriptive message that explains the intention of the branch.
 Words should be separated by hyphens.

 The important part is to use a consistent identifier as the first part of the branch name that makes it easy to tell who made the branch at a glance.